Skip navigation

 During amniocentesis or CVS, you may feel mild stinging or cramping.
 Both tests are safe, but they do have a slight risk of causing a miscarriage.

 PUBS may cause brief discomfort.
 This test has a slightly higher risk of causing serious problems than amniocentesis or CVS.
-Talk with your health care provider about the risks and benefits of testing for Down syndrome.
+Talk with your provider about the risks and benefits of testing for Down syndrome.

 What do the results mean?